animasoul/abel-display/README.md

 Abel Display is a WordPress plugin that allows you to display posts based on specific categories and tags, with a customizable display style.
 It is designed to be both easy to use and highly customizable, making it perfect for a wide range of use cases.

+A comprehensive guide on how this plugin was built can be found at [AJPartnersLtd](https://www.ajpartnersltd.com/building-a-wordpress-gutenberg-block-plugin-a-revised-guide/).

 ## Features

 - Display posts based on selected categories and/or tags